How to Apply for SSDI: Steps to Get It Done

 Gather Necessary Documents

-The Social Security Administration (SSA) may ask you to provide documents to show you're eligible for Social Security disability insurance (SSDI).
-These documents may include the following:
+Social Security might ask you to provide documents to show you're eligible for SSDI benefits.
+These documents could include the following, depending on your circumstances:

-• if born in the U.S.: a birth certificate or other proof of birth (such as a religious record from before age 5)
+• if you were born in the U.S.: a birth certificate or other proof of birth (such as a religious record from before age 5)

-• if not born in the U.S.: proof of U.S. citizenship or lawful alien status (such as your Permanent Resident Card number)
+• if you weren't born in the U.S.: proof of U.S. citizenship or lawful alien status (such as your Permanent Resident Card number)

 • if you worked during the last 12 months: W-2 forms or self-employment tax returns (Schedule C and SE)